lab449/hwc-matlab-client/README.md

 ## Installation

 1. Create new working directory and open matlab here.
-2. Download CHDU Lab Checker using matlab Git Project:
+2. Download HWC Lab Checker using matlab Git Project:
     ```
     HOME -> New -> Project -> From Git
     ```